EMD "RS1325" Locomotives

 Specifications

-Again, perhaps the answer lay in the fact that the general public was not returning the rails as railroads had hoped in the 1950s.
 In the end, just one railroad found any interest in this unique EMD design, the Chicago & Illinois Midland located in central Illinois.

 The C&IM intended to use two, #30-31, in coal service (the road's primary source of traffic) as well as normal switching assignments.

-However, since steam generators would obviously not be needed the railroad ditched the higher short hood for a lower one; a sloped design like that found on the GP20 with a one-piece, full length front windshield for improved visibility.
+However, since steam generators would obviously not be needed the railroad ditched the higher short hood for a low variant with a one-piece, full length front windshield for improved visibility

 During the next 36 years the two RS1325s remained in regular freight service on the C&IM wearing the road's common green livery with red trim.